Ahmed2942/Image-Processing-Server-With-Express/ImageProcessingAPI/README.md

 npm run test

 ## Endpoints
-Here I will show endpoints that can be accessed on our server
+Here I will show endpoints that can be accessed on our server.
 ### localhost:3000/
 This is the main endpoint where we can see "Hello there!" message when we access it.
 ### localhost:3000/images